oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 JWT claims as well as defines new claims.
 These claims are described below:

 `iss`:
 : OPTIONAL The `iss` claim as defined in {{RFC7519}} is not required as Txn-Tokens are bound to a single Trust Domain as defined by the `aud` claim and often the signing keys are known.
-The `iss` claim MUST be used in cases where the signing keys are not predetermined.

 `iat`:
 : REQUIRED The issued at time of the Txn-Token as defined in {{RFC7519}}.